pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 ![Console Landing Page](../images/console_landing_page.png)

 Click on your **View Project** (We are working on allowing you to organize your pipelines by Projects) to get started.
+You are all set to have a follow-along visual experience of the coming steps.

 ## Image processing with OpenCV